-- (1) The Company expects to settle the liability in its normal operating cycle; - (2) The Company holds the liability primarily for the purpose of trading; - (3) The liability is due to be settled within twelve months after the reporting period; - (4) The Company does not have an unconditional right to defer settlement of the liability for at least twelve months after the reporting period.
-Terms of a liability that could, at the option of the counterparty, result in its settlement by the issue of equity instruments do not affect its classification.
-All other liabilities are classified as non-current. - 4.
-Cash and cash equivalents
+- (1) The Company expects to settle the liability in its normal operating cycle; - (2) The Company holds the liability primarily for the purpose of trading; - (3) The liability is due to be settled within twelve months after the reporting period; - (4) The Company does not have the right, at the end of the reporting period, to defer settlement of the liability for at least twelve months after the reporting period.

+4. Cash and cash equivalents